Protect Your Interests with an Alimony Attorney in Pasco County

 How Property Is Divided

 Florida statutes and case law provide for an "equitable distribution" of marital property.
 In essence, the marital property should be divided fairly or equitably (not necessarily equally) between the parties, regardless of how the title is held.

 There is no fixed way to determine how you or the court should divide the property, so liabilities and assets must be considered.
 Other factors include the nature and extent of the property and whether it is marital property or non-marital property, the duration of the marriage, and the economic circumstances of each spouse.
 As your divorce attorney in Hillsborough County, our representative will assist you in reaching an agreement that is reasonable and fair.

 Determining the Best Solution for Your Alimony Support Needs

-There are very important tax considerations to be aware of in any divorce, including the dependency deduction for children, taxability of child support, alimony in its various forms, and property transfers.
-It is important to find out how these laws affect you before making any spousal payments, so we work with you to ensure that you only pay and receive the money required by law.
+There are significant tax considerations to be aware of in any divorce, including the dependency deduction for children, taxability of child support, alimony in its various forms, and property transfers.
+It is essential to find out how these laws affect you before making any spousal payments, so we work with you to ensure that you only pay and receive the money required by law.
 Any debts between the husband and wife should also be resolved at the time of the divorce.